falarica/presto-gateway/README.md

 Presto Gateway is a Policy based query router for **PrestoDB/PrestoSQL** query.
 It sits in front of multiple or single presto clusters and becomes the interface for users.
 It can be used as a Load Balancer, to achieve high availability as well as a proxy.
-Its support for secure Presto clusters as well as user authentication makes it fit for Production environment.
+Its support for secure Presto clusters as well as user authentication and transactions makes it fit for Production environment.

+Presto Gateway is based on Presto Proxy and hence sits inside a prestosql repo.
+It uses multiple projects of Presto for things like security, transaction support etc. However, it is not tied with any specific version of Presto.
+In fact, it supports both PrestoDB and PrestoSQL.

+In future, projects that are not needed will be removed from this repo.

 There are several advantages of using Presto Gateway:
 - It provides a single UI interface for all the queries executed across the clusters.